 1. Put 8 or 9 eggs in a medium sized pot and cover with cold water.

-4. Let eggs cook in the hot water for 11-12 minutes.
+4. Let eggs cook in the hot water for 12 minutes.

 5. Bring pot over to sink, uncover and rinse eggs under cold water until they are cool enough to handle.

-- 6 hard boiled eggs, cut in half with egg yolks removed and set aside
+- 6 hard-boiled eggs, cut in half with egg yolks removed and set aside

 - 1/4 cup roughly chopped roasted red peppers

-- 1/3 cup mayonnaise with olive oil
+- 1/3 cup keto-friendly mayonnaise

-- 1/2 teaspoon seasoned rice vinegar
+- 1/2 teaspoon red wine vinegar

 - 1/2 teaspoon sriracha sauce (or more to taste)